Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Introduction

-Our results show significant peer influence in all TC units (Figure \ref{introfig}).
-However, there are significant differences in peer effect by gender and race.
-We see a substantial reduction in peer influence coefficient ($\approx$ 19\% drop) once we correct for latent homophily and adjust for the bias in the female correctional unit.
+Our results show significant peer influence in all TC units (Panel (a) in Figure \ref{introfig}).
+However, there are significant differences in peer effect by gender and race \citep{bostwick2022nevertheless,gong2021gender,gershenson2022long}.
+We see a substantial reduction in the peer influence coefficient ($\approx$ 19\% drop) once we correct for latent homophily and adjust for the bias in the female correctional unit.
 On the contrary, we see marginal changes in the two male units.
-Additionally, the strength of peer influence is at least 30\% higher in female unit relative to the male unit.
-We perform a series of robustness checks to ensure the validity of our results (logistic regression, binarizing network, latent space models and alternative definition of role model effect).
+Additionally, the strength of peer influence is at least 30\% higher in the female unit than in the male unit.
+We perform a series of robustness checks to ensure the validity of our results (probit regression, binarizing network, additive and multiplicative latent effects model, an alternative definition of role model effect, and directed sender and receiver networks).
 We also explore heterogeneous effects by race.
-For this, we construct separate peer variables for white and non-white peer affirmations and interact these with the white dummy.
+We construct separate peer variables for white and non-white peer affirmations and interact these with the white dummy.
 We find that peer graduation of both races impacts resident's graduation positively.

-Finally, we do a \textit{ counterfactual} analysis to estimate the direct and the cascading effect of a do-intervention of assigning a successful buddy to "at-risk" residents in the unit.
+Finally, we do a \textit{counterfactual} analysis to estimate the direct and the cascading effect of a do-intervention of assigning a successful buddy to ``at-risk" residents in the unit.
 At the beginning of the data collection process, a variable called Level of Service Inventory (LSI) is measured, which is negatively correlated with graduation status (see Figure \ref{LSIgrad}).
 We use LSI as a proxy for targeting the intervention and compute the overall impact on residents.
-Panel (b) in Figure \ref{introfig} suggests that such an intervention can be a useful way for the policymakers to improve graduation from these units as the intervention propagates positively through the network.
+Panel (b) in Figure \ref{introfig} suggests that such an intervention can be useful for policymakers to improve graduation from these units as the intervention propagates positively through the network.